zencart/documentation/content/user/payment/balance_owed.md

 ### Option 3: Take Payment through Your Admin (Authorize.NET CIM)

 If this is a very common situation for your business, you may consider using [Authorize.NET CIM](/user/payment/authorizenet_cim/) for payment processing.
 CIM provides a mechanism for direct charges to a stored customer card if there is a balance owed (the "Get Money" button).

+### Option 4: Invoice through Quickbooks Online

+If you use QBO for bookkeeping, you can [create an invoice in Quickbooks Online](https://quickbooks.intuit.com/learn-support/en-us/help-article/invoicing/create-invoices-quickbooks-online/L7gSzvCld_US_en_US).
+Your customers can pay by credit card, PayPal, Venmo or ACH.